By Ken Doka, Ph. D.

 Adolescents and grief

 Adolescents may have particular difficulties as they grieve.
 Many adolescents strive to fit in with their peers.
 For many, a death singles them out, sometimes causing embarrassment.
 In addition, many adolescents may be reluctant to reach out for support.
-Trying to be independent, they may avoid family, not wish schoolteachers or counselors to mention the death and avoid discussing the loss with friends.
+Trying to be independent, they may avoid family, not wish schoolteachers or counsellors to mention the death and avoid discussing the loss with friends.
 Often they feel isolated in their grief.

 Moreover, as adolescents struggle with their identity, they often question their prior beliefs.
 The spiritual and religious beliefs that supported them in childhood may be less available now.